GerardProgrammeert/paqt/README.md

 Taxi firms can view the rides for only the area it is responsible for.

 ## Install
-To install this laravel(v10) app, please follow these steps
+To install this laravel(v10) app, please follow these steps:

 From the root of the project run

 ````
+# php artisan sail install
-./vendor/bin/sail up -d
+# ./vendor/bin/sail up -d
 ````
-This will create an image and a container with necessay dependencies to run this laravel project.
+This will create an image and a container with dependencies to run this laravel project.

 After laravel is installed, run the installation script from the root of the project.
 ````
 sh install.sh
 ````
-This will run the migration files and seeders
+This script will run the migration files and seeders

 The following seeders will be run:
 #### DecisionSeeder